oamm/astro-routify/README.md

 ## 🛠 Designed to Scale

-While focused on simplicity and speed today, `astro-router` is designed to evolve — enabling more advanced routing patterns in the future.
+While focused on simplicity and speed today, `astro-routify` is designed to evolve — enabling more advanced routing patterns in the future.

 ---